Mobile blogging: Tourism

 Mobile blogging is particularly helpful to tourists and travelers when access to a computer with Internet connection may be difficult.
 The traveller can snap photos and with a GPRS or a WAP-enabled phone can easily upload such pictures with text descriptions directly to his or her blog.
 If the camera phone is equipped for Autogeotagging, the blog may be able to show a map of the locations.

 Challenges

 One of the most significant challenges to mobile blogging is lack of access to both mobile devices and internet connections.
-While mobile blogging encourages production and spread of information to seemingly limitless people, it must be understood in regards to the advantages and disadvantages of socioeconomic status and geographical location.
+While mobile application encourages the production and spread of information to seemingly limitless people, it must be understood in regards to the advantages and disadvantages of socioeconomic status and geographical location.

 Data Costs

 One of the most substantial and relevant challenges to having a mobile blogging network is the costs involved.
 Western countries face relatively cheap costs in terms of data plans and expenditures related to mobile devices, yet in most places around the world, these costs are very substantial and restrictive.
 When the costs are too high, mobile blogging and its benefits become irrelevant.